Unsupervised simulation of incompressible flows with physics- and equality- constrained artificial neural networks: Application to internal and external flow scenarios

-Fig.~\ref{fig:lid_cavity_re2500_training_evol_fourier_linear}(b) shows highly fluctuating loss evolution over epochs for one Fourier-net trial, which each spike in the loss curves corresponds to a decrease in $\nu_a^l$.
-The converged loss values are also higher than those observed with adaptive updates in Fig.~\ref{fig:lid_cavity_re2500_training_evol}(b), particularly for the momentum constraints, which stabilize around $10^{-6}$.
-The corresponding predicted velocity field in Fig.~\ref{fig:lid_cavity_re2500_training_evol_fourier_linear}(c) reveals an unexpected circulation pattern in major disagreement with benchmark simulation.
+The corresponding predicted velocity field in Fig.~\ref{fig:lid_cavity_re2500_training_evol_fourier_linear}(c) reveals an unexpected circulation pattern in major disagreement with reference benchmark \citep{erturk_numerical_2005}.
 Velocity attains values that are very small across most of the domain except for a localized high-velocity region near the top-right corner.
-A similar solution with an unexpected circulation pattern was reported in \citet{SHUKLA2024117290} for Kolmogorov–Arnold networks (KAN) using linear updates of $\nu_A$.
-The underlying mechanism behind this behavior remains unclear.
-It may be related to the enhanced expressiveness of the network architectures and the initialization of $\nu_a^l$ through $\beta/Re$, which decreases with increasing Reynolds number.
-While this hypothesis warrants further investigation, a detailed analysis is beyond the scope of the present study.
+A similar solution with an unexpected circulation pattern in the cavity was also reported in \citet{SHUKLA2024117290} for Kolmogorov–Arnold networks (KAN) using a point-wise entropy viscosity.